OctopusDeploy/blog/blog/2022-03/how-octopus-complements-your-build-server/index.md

 With Octopus, you set your deployment process just once per project.
 Unless you hit problems deploying to Dev, the process will stay the same throughout your entire pipeline.

-By the time you’re ready to push to production, you can trust your deployment process as it’s already worked before.
+By the time you’re ready to push to production, you can trust your deployment process because it’s worked before.
 Repeatable deployments breed confidence!

 ![An example deployment process in Octopus](deployment-process.png)